-- Physiological Stability Babies should maintain body temperature in open cot, have a stable and positive growth trajectory, show no significant infection markers, apnoea, bradycardias or desaturations for 48 hours. - Self-ventilating in ambient air or with a plan for low flow oxygen at home. - Feeding effectively at regular intervals by the preferred method on a stable feeding regimen for 48 to 72 hours prior to transfer home.
+- Physiological Stability Babies should maintain body temperature in open cot, have a stable and positive growth trajectory, show no significant infection markers, apnoea, bradycardias or desaturations for 48 hours. - Self-ventilating in ambient air or with a plan for low flow oxygen at home. - Feeding effectively Feeding by breast and/or bottle in response to feeding cues at regular intervals throughout the day for 48 to 72 hours prior to transfer home.
 This can include top ups by nasogastric tube.
 Parents should be confident in assessing feeding effectiveness using appropriate feeding assessment tools (see Appendix G for guidance on effective feeding and feeding assessment tools). - Parents integrated in care and relevant knowledge and skills frameworks completed - including medication counselling and parent drug information resources (eg Paddington medicine information). - Psychological barriers to discharge and sources of support identified whilst the transition home is likely to be an anxiety provoking time for many families, every attempt should be made to ensure families feel psychologically supported during this time.